How much stamp duty will you pay? Use our calculator and learn about exemptions and concessions in each state and territory.

 How do I pay my stamp duty?

-Can I capitalise stamp duty into my loan?
+Can I borrow stamp duty with my loan?

 While lenders generally prefer that you pay stamp duty up front, most banks will allow stamp duty to be capitalised into the principal of the loan.
+Capitalisation means you borrow the stamp duty money too and pay it off with the loan.
 You can increase your home loan to cover the cost of stamp duty and then the lender will release the funds when you need them.

 However, if you are an investor, stamp duty is generally included in the cost of the property when calculating capital gains.